AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ---
 title: Creating and using themes
-seo-title: Creating and using themes
-description: You can use themes to stylize and provide a visual identity to an adaptive form or interactive communication.
-You can share a theme across any number of adaptive forms or interactive communications.
+description: You can use themes to stylize and provide a visual identity to an adaptive form.
+You can share a theme across any number of adaptive forms.
-seo-description: You can use themes to stylize and provide a visual identity to an adaptive form or interactive communication.
-You can share a theme across any number of adaptive forms or interactive communications.
-uuid: 88b6b6fd-181b-48c5-ac15-2b37592bd14b
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
-topic-tags: develop, interactive-communications
-content-strategy: max-2018
-discoiquuid: 770e9174-b648-462a-abe9-05fefa967d86
-docset: aem65

 ---